Stability condition on Calabi-Yau threefold of complete intersection of quadratic and quartic hypersurfaces: Bogomolov--Gieseker Type Inequality on and

-\begin{remark} Like \cite{li2019stability}, the method in this paper is expected to apply to other cases.
-A possible scheme is the following: One can start with a projective Calabi-Yau threefold $X$ with ample divisor $H$, and consider a generic member $Y\in|2H|$ (or higher multiple of $H$), and a generic curve $C\in|2H_Y|$ (and still possible for a higher multiple of $H_Y$).
-The essence is to have a good Bogomolov-Gieseker inequality for $Y$.
-To do this, one can embed $C$ inside a K3 surface of Picard rank 1 (the method here) or a del Pezzo surface (like \cite{li2019stability},\cite{koseki2020stability}), or more generally any surface for which a good $\Gamma$-curve is known.
-To get a good $\Gamma$-curve for a surface, one can repeatedly use the method in the paper and in \cite{li2019stability}.
-In particular, we expect that one can prove the Bogomolov-Gieseker inequality for $X_{3,3}\subset\mathbb{P}^5$, complete interesection of two generic cubics, by first restricting to the surface $S_{2,3,3}$, then by the link provided by the curve $C_{2,2,3,3}$ to the Bogomolov-Gieseker inequality of $S_{2,2,3}$.
-Applying the method with the curve $S_{2,2,3}\supset C_{2,2,2,3}\subset S_{2,2,2}$, we get the Bogomolov-Gieseker inequality for $S_{2,2,3}$.
+\begin{remark} As in \cite{li2019stability}, the method in this paper is expected to apply to other cases.
+A possible scheme is the following: One can start with a projective Calabi--Yau threefold $X$ with ample divisor $H$, and consider a generic member $Y\in|2H|$ (or higher multiple of $H$), and a generic curve $C\in|2H_Y|$ (and still possible for a higher multiple of $H_Y$).
+The essence is to have a good Bogomolov--Gieseker inequality for $Y$.
+To do this, one can embed $C$ inside a K3 surface of Picard rank 1 (the method here) or a del Pezzo surface (as in \cite{li2019stability, koseki2020stability}), or more generally any surface for which a good $\Gamma$-curve is known.
+To get a good $\Gamma$-curve for a surface, one can repeatedly use the method in this paper and in \cite{li2019stability}.
+In particular, we expect that one can prove the Bogomolov--Gieseker inequality for $X_{3,3}\subset\mathbb{P}^5$, the complete interesection of two generic cubics, by first restricting to the surface $S_{2,3,3}$, and then using the link provided by the curve $C_{2,2,3,3}$ to the Bogomolov--Gieseker inequality of $S_{2,2,3}$.
+Applying the method with the curve $S_{2,2,3}\supset C_{2,2,2,3}\subset S_{2,2,2}$, we get the Bogomolov--Gieseker inequality for $S_{2,2,3}$.
 Like the last remark in \cite{li2019stability}, each deformation type needs a lot of calculation. \end{remark}